viliusle/miniPaint/README.md

 MIT License

 ## Support
-Please use the GitHub issues for support, features, issues or use mail www.viliusl@gmail.com for contacts.
+Please use the GitHub issues for support, feature requests and bug reports, or contact us by sending an email to www.viliusl@gmail.com.